-Click on the image below to open the pdf for printing:
+Click on the image below for a printable pdf:

 With one cut and a few simple folds, create a mini-picture book that tells the story of a pangolin rescued and cared for until it could be released back into the wild.